Esri/arcgis-maps-sdk-samples-qt/ArcGISRuntimeSDKQt_QMLSamples/Maps/MapRotation/readme.md

 ## Tips

-This sample code uses `pressedChanged` rather than `valueChanged` to avoid generating many signals as the slider moves, which with animated rotation may cause jittery animation for the rotation.
-You can defeat the animation so the rotation tracks the slider value as it changes by using the method ` setViewpointWithAnimationCurve` with animation duration set to zero seconds.
+This sample code includes a handler for the `pressedChanged` signal rather than the `valueChanged` signal to avoid processing the many signals emitted as the slider moves.
+Changing the rotation value rapidly interrupts the animated rotation and may cause animation jitter.
+Instead, you could defeat the animation so the rotation tracks the slider value as it changes by using the method ` setViewpointWithAnimationCurve` with animation duration set to zero seconds.

 ```
   onValueChanged: {